RobTillaart/MCP_POT/README.md

 #### Should

 - investigate and implement daisy chaining of MCP42xxx
+- free format wrapper (user can define units is more flex)
+  - setMaxUnit(float mu), setUnit(float unit) etc
+  - still rounding of course, but the user do not need to map any more
+  - can be used for Ohm too.

 #### Could

 - improve SWSPI for AVR
   (code is under test for MCP23S17)
+- percentage interface (another wrapper).

 #### Wont